JRRS1982/TutorialProjects/reactRedux/Redux.md

 A state management library - it attempts to manage the data of an application in an easier way.

+- react-redux is used in redux projects, and allows the integration of redux into react projects.
+- axios - helps us make network requests.
+- redux-thunk is a middleware, which helps make network requests from the redux side of the application.

 ## Installation of Redux

 1. Install React `create-react-app <projectName>`